qgears/qgears-review-tool/INSTALL.md

 # Steps

 Create an arbitrary directory used for building the review tool!
-This directory will further be referred to as $BUILDDIR, then execute the following commands.
+This directory will further be referred to as $BUILDDIR.

+Execute the following commands.
 ```
 cd $BUILDDIR
 git clone https://github.com/qgears/opensource-utils.git